How to Initialize Disk Without Losing Data: A Comprehensive Guide

 Initialize Disk Using Diskpart via Command Prompt

-Software like AOMEI Partition Assistant can also initialize disks safely without data loss.
+Sometimes, Windows built-in tools are too "rigid" and will fail if there are minor bad sectors.
+Software like AOMEI Partition Assistant can also initialize disks safely without data loss since it can directly convert a disk between MBR and GPT without deleting any existing partitions.
 They provide intuitive interfaces and reduce human error.

 🌟Tips to Prevent Future Data Loss: